ververica/flink-sql-cookbook/README.md

 # Apache Flink SQL Cookbook

-The Apache Flink SQL Cookbook is a curated collection of examples, patterns and use cases of Apache Flink SQL.
+ The [Apache Flink SQL](https://docs.ververica.com/user_guide/sql_development/index.html) Cookbook is a curated collection of examples, patterns, and use cases of Apache Flink SQL.
-Many of the recipes are completely self-contained and can be run in Ververica Platform as is.
+ Many of the recipes are completely self-contained and can be run in [Ververica Platform](https://docs.ververica.com/index.html) as is.

 The cookbook is a living document.
 The first twenty-four examples are being added as an advent calendar leading up to Christmas 2020.